flemay/3musketeers/docs/docs/environment-variables.md

 # What happened to our .env file?
 $ cat .env
 $ env | grep ECHO_MESSAGE
 # What's the value of ECHO_MESSAGE?
-Why isn't it "Hello World"?
+Why isn't it "Hello, World!"?
 $ exit
 # Clean the work directory
 $ make clean